 Days Inventory Outstanding (DIO) are an important metric for chipmakers, as it reflects the capital intensity of the business and the cyclical nature of semiconductor supply and demand.
 In a tight supply environment, inventories tend to be stable, allowing chipmakers to exert pricing power.
 Steadily increasing DIO can be a warning sign that demand is weak, and if inventories continue to rise the company may have to downsize production.

-This quarter, Skyworks Solutions’s inventory days came in at 116, 3 days above the five year average, suggesting that despite the recent decrease the inventory levels are still slightly above the long term average.
+This quarter, Skyworks Solutions’s inventory days came in at 121, 7 days above the five year average, suggesting that that inventory has grown to higher levels than what we used to see in the past.

-Skyworks Solutions's gross profit margin, how much the company gets to keep after paying the costs of manufacturing its products, came in at 46.8% in Q4, down 1.1 percentage points year on year.
+Skyworks Solutions's gross profit margin, how much the company gets to keep after paying the costs of manufacturing its products, came in at 47.7% in Q2, down 1.6 percentage points year on year.

-Skyworks Solutions reported an operating margin of 37.1% in Q4, up 2.2 percentage points year on year.
+Skyworks Solutions reported an operating margin of 36.7% in Q2, down 0.8 percentage points year on year.
 Operating margins are one of the best measures of profitability, telling us how much the company gets to keep after paying the costs of manufacturing the product, selling and marketing it and most importantly, keeping products relevant through research and development spending.

 Earnings, Cash & Competitive Moat

 Earnings are important, but we believe cash is king as you cannot pay bills with accounting profits.
-Skyworks Solutions's free cash flow came in at $135.3 million in Q4, up 11.7% year on year.
+Skyworks Solutions's free cash flow came in at $266.2 million in Q2, down 43.9% year on year.

-Sporting a market capitalization of $28.6 billion, more than $1.02 billion in cash and with positive free cash flow over the last twelve months, we're confident that Skyworks Solutions has the resources it needs to pursue a high growth business strategy.
+Sporting a market capitalization of $15.9 billion, more than $778.2 million in cash and with positive free cash flow over the last twelve months, we're confident that Skyworks Solutions has the resources it needs to pursue a high growth business strategy.

 Is Now The Time?

-When considering Skyworks Solutions, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
-Although we have other favorites, we understand the arguments that Skyworks Solutions is not a bad business.
-However, its revenue growth has been slowe, and analysts expect growth rates to slow again later after the recent acceleration.
+Skyworks Solutions may have had a bad quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
+We think Skyworks Solutions is a solid business.
+However, its revenue growth has been mediocre, and analysts expect growth rates to deteriorate from there.
 But on a positive note, its impressive operating margins are indicative of an highly efficient business model, and its high return on invested capital suggests it is well run and in a strong position for profit growth.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.